Joliet Medical Malpractice Lawyer

 Bolingbrook, IL 60440

-Serving only the northernmost parts of Joliet as well as the cities of Romeoville and Bolingbrook, Adventist Bolingbrook is a level two trauma center that provides level two perinatal care.
-This facility has only received a favorable rating from 69% of its patients, although 71% stated that they were satisfied with their treatment.
-Adventist Bolingbrook Hospital excels in its overall heart failure care, stroke care and blood clot care, but its readmission rates leave much room for improvement.
+Serving only the northernmost parts of Romeoville and Bolingbrook, Adventist Bolingbrook is a level two trauma center that provides level two perinatal care.
+Unfortunately, this facility has only received a favorable rating from 69% of its patients, although 71% stated that they were satisfied with their treatment.
+Adventist Bolingbrook Hospital excels in its overall heart failure care, stroke care, and blood clot care, but it's readmission rates leave much room for improvement.

 Many of the victims of medical malpractice are reluctant to file claims, either due to uncertainty about their chances of success or lack of awareness concerning their rights.
-Let the Joliet medical malpractice attorneys of Rosenfeld Injury Lawyers perform an evaluation of your case to determine whether you are entitled to compensation.
+Let the northeastern Illinois medical malpractice injury attorneys of Rosenfeld Injury Lawyers LLC evaluate your case to determine whether you are entitled to compensation.

-A malpractice lawsuit may help you recover the money you need to pay for your medical care, time off of work and out of pocket expenses while holding the doctors and facility accountable for any actions they took which were negligent or not in the interest of patient safety.
+A malpractice lawsuit may help you recover the money you need for your medical care, time off of work, and out-of-pocket expenses while holding the doctors and facility accountable for any actions they took which were negligent or not in the interest of the patient safety.

 Contact us now to speak with a Joliet medical malpractice attorney or arrange your free consultation.
 If we are unable to recover compensation on your behalf, our services will be free of charge.